richzw/ToolKit/tips/db.md

     - Use smaller keys
       - Redis keys can play a devil in increasing the memory consumption for your Redis instances.
 In general, you should always prefer descriptive keys but if you have a large dataset having millions of keys then these large keys can eat a lot of your money.
     - Convert to a list instead of hash
+      - A Redis Hash stores field names and values.
+If you have thousands of small hash objects with similar field names, the memory used by field names adds up.
+To prevent this, consider using a list instead of a hash.
+The field names become indexes into the list.
+      - How does NamedTuple work
+        - A NamedTuple is simply a read-only list, but with some magic to make that list look like a dictionary.
+Your application needs to maintain a mapping from field names to indexes,like "firstname" => 0, "lastname" => 1 and so on
+    - Shard big hashes to small hashes
+    - Switch to bloom filter or hyperloglog
+      - storing every unique item you want want to count may use a prohibitive amount of memory.
+If this is the case, consider using a HyperLogLog instead
+      - Bloom filters help when your set contains a high number of elements and you use the set to determine existence or to eliminate duplicates.
+      - Trade Offs of using HyperLogLog:
+        - The results that are achieved from HyperLogLog are not 100% accurate, they have an approximate standard error of 0.81%.
+        - Hyperloglog only tells you the unique count.
+It cannot tell you the elements in the set.
+  - Data compression methods
+    - Compress field names
+      - Redis Hash consists of Fields and their values.
+Like values, field name also consumes memory, so it is required to keep in mind while assigning field names.
+If you have a large number of hashes with similar field names, the memory adds up significantly.
+To reduce memory usage, you can use smaller field names.
+    - Compress values
+      - Redis and clients are typically IO bound and the IO costs are typically at least 2 orders of magnitude in respect to the rest of the request/reply sequence.
+Redis by default does not compress any value that is stored in it, hence it becomes important to compress your data before storing in Redis.
+      - How to compress strings
+        - Snappy aims for high speed and reasonable compression.
+        - LZO compresses fast and decompresses faster.
+        - Others such as Gzip are more widely available.
+        - GZIP compression uses more CPU resources than Snappy or LZO, but provides a higher compression ratio
+        - GZip is often a good choice for cold data, which is accessed infrequently.
+        - Snappy or LZO are a better choice for hot data, which is accessed frequently.
+    - Enable compression for list
+      - List is just a link list of arrays, where none of the arrays are compressed.
+By default, redis does not compress elements inside a list.
+However, if you use long lists, and mostly access elements from the head and tail only, then you can enable compression.
+      - What is compression-depth
+        - List-compression-depth=1 compresses every list node except the head and tail of the list.
+        - List-compression-depth=2 never compresses the head or head->next or the tail or tail->prev.
+        - List-compression-depth=3 starts compression after the head->next->next and before the tail->prev->prev, etc.